jphaugla/redisearchPythonsMusings/samples/premium/README.md

 # People related queries
-Just a few examples on a few hash records
+Has new create index options for multiple prefixes Just a few examples on a few hash records
 * add some premium has records
 ```bash